jean997/gfa_pipeline/README.md

 This will print the first ten lines of the file.
 Note that it is important to get the efffect and alternate allele columns correct.
 Sometimes this is easy to figure out because they are called something like "effect_allele" and "other_allele".
 Sometimes it is more ambiguous and you may need to check any documentation with the file carefully.
 If columns are called "A1" and "A2" it is almost always the case that A1 is the effect allel and A2 is the non-effect allele.
 However, it is still good to check this.

 Not all files are usable as they are distributed.
 For the pipeline to work, we need columns corresponding to rs ID (snp name beginning with "rs"), effect and alternate allele, regression coefficient estimate (beta), and standard error.
 The vast majority of studies include this information.
 However, if any of these are missing, you will need to process the file in some way to get it into a usable format.
 You may not be able to make all formats usable.

+### Editing the config file

+At a minimum, you will need to edit the config file so that your csv file is shown on the line for `sum_stats:` in the input section.
+You may want to modify other options.
+I suggest leaving all the options that provide file paths as they are (unless you need to change the ancestry of the LD reference files).